How Diabetes Affects Your Feet and What Warning Signs to Watch For

 Diabetes affects circulation, nerve health, and the body’s ability to heal—making the feet especially vulnerable.
 Without proper care, small foot issues can turn into serious complications.

-At The Foot and Ankle Center in The Woodlands, TX, we help diabetic patients protect their feet and maintain long-term mobility.
+At Stepwise Foot and Ankle Center in Spring, TX, we help diabetic patients protect their feet and maintain long-term mobility.

 How Diabetes Impacts Your Feet